 All that we are.

 ♦ Calico Joe by John Grisham.
 Grisham is one of my favorite novelists because he is a master at crafting a character.
-His legal thrillers have sold millions of copies in several different languages because of this fact.
-His characters are deeply flawed with complicated histories which bring rich flavor to the plot.
+His legal thrillers have sold millions of copies all over the world because of this fact.
+His characters have complicated histories interwoven with deep flaws which brings flavor to the plot.
 I breezed through his first three megahits: A Time to Kill, The Firm, and The Pelican Brief, fascinated by the interplay between each character.
 Calico Joe is Grisham’s first try at America’s pastime and it is another great read.
 Many of his other non-legal thrillers built insightful backstories around the game (Playing for Pizza) but Calico is about baseball and those roots run deep.
 Again, he builds characters that are so relatable its as if he lived these lives over and over again.
 How does he gain these insights?
 His ability to mine characters in this sense is what makes him a great storyteller and is what makes each of his novels worth reading.

 ♦ Genghis: Bones of the Hills by Conn Iggulden.
 I read the first two books in this series last summer and was happy to finish this saga on the world’s greatest conqueror.
 Genghis is someone I look up to, not necessarily as a conqueror, but as an innovator, warrior, and learner.
 He didn’t set out to conquer the world, it was the result of a process.
 Bones introduces some new challenges for Genghis, as he faces formidable fighters that he must completely destroy and not integrate into his own Army.
 He also faces the challenge of ruling over a city, something he is ill-equipped to do since it goes against his beliefs that have made him powerful thus far.